blueskyfish/web-from-folder/readme.md

 * port: the port number, where the wff app is listen.
 The default value is `3000`
 * path: the folder, which should deliver as web content.
 The default value is `web`.

+## Next Steps

+* add a index list of files for folder without html content
+* write some unit tests
+* resolve default javascript and css frameworks, for internal html test snipptes.